 The Firm's fees are negotiable at the discretion of the Firm President.
 The amount of this fee is based on several factors including the size of the account, services rendered, amount of time expended and other account management considerations.
+The Firm, at its sole discretion, may allow "householding", which utilizes the combination of various accounts within a household or across multiple households to calculate the Account Asset Value and determine the Clients' Annualized Asset-Based Fee.
 If it is mutually agreed that the factors/services warrant an increase in the fee schedule outlined above, the maximum annual fee that will be charged is 2.00%.
 The fee schedule as well as services provided would be fully outlined in the Wealth Management Agreement and signed by both the Client and Firm President.